knguyen60/FlowSketch/README.md

 1. Pull to update your branch with latest master changes
 ![pulling](http://i.imgur.com/UUtaFSI.png "Logo Title Text 1")

-2. Commit to your branch a few times, try to stick to as few files as possible
+2. Commit to your branch a few times, try to mess with as few files as possible

 3. Push to your Branch (remote)

 4. Put in a Pull Request (to merge your remote branch with the remote master branch)

-5. Go on to GitBub and approve your merge*
+5. Go on to GitHub to approve your merge*

 6. Repeat steps 1 - 5 until project is done

-**Note: Cannot be done inside Andoid Studio*
+**Note: Cannot be done inside Android Studio*

 ### Links
 Google Drive with Docs and Notes: